 - undergraduate preparation in the field;

-- cumulative grade point average (highest consideration for \geq 3.5);
+- cumulative grade point average (highest consideration for ≥ 3.5);

-- grade point in the major (highest consideration for ≥ 3.5);
+- grade point in the major (highest consideration for >3.5);

 - potential to successfully complete the graduate program;

 - quality of references (require 3);

 - personal essay (statement of purpose);

 - oral and written language skills;

-- interview (by invitation), and
+- interview (by invitation); and

-- Graduate Record Examination (GRE) (Highest consideration will be given to those with a score above the 40th percentile on the Verbal section and on the Quantitative section and a GRE writing score ≥4.0.
+- Graduate Record Examination (GRE)

+Highest consideration will be given to those with a score above the 40th percentile on the Verbal and the Quantitative sections and a GRE writing score > 4.0.
 A writing score below 3.5 is not acceptable, and applications with a GRE writing score of 3.0 or below will not be considered.
 Students are encouraged to retake the GRE to improve their scores if they fall below the required scores.